You can never go wrong with a classic. Coleman developed a cooler out of steel. It is large enough to hold up to eighty-five cans.

 If you decided to buy a beer cooler you should remember there is a quite a bit of maintenance needs to be done.
 You have to change ice, drain it, and use up the limited space as efficiently as possible.
 You want to find one of the best beer coolers that will make these tasks easier.

 If you want it to be stable and solid enough for you to use, like the best wine coolers, you may think about getting a non-skid or a high-end roto-molded plastic.
 There are many other options to weigh when choosing a cooler.

 Cost is also a huge deciding factor for many people.
 Not everyone wants to spend hundreds of dollars on a cooler.
 You have to decide what you want in one, and what is best for you.

 To help you find a cooler that fits your needs and price range, we collected the list of 5 best beer coolers on the market.

 Now it’s up to you to decide which one best fits your needs.
-But getting one of the best beer coolers is only half the battle, like making your own DIY kegerator.
+But getting one of the best beer cooler is only half the battle, like making your first DIY kegerator.
 Packing it properly and getting the correct size are also important factors that affect how good your camping will be the next time.